Universal Remote for Samsung TV: The Ultimate Guide

 Q: Do universal remotes support Samsung Smart TV features like Netflix buttons?

-A: Some advanced universal remotes do include dedicated streaming app buttons (like Netflix or Prime Video) and even voice control, especially those designed for smart home integration.
+A: Some advanced universal remotes include dedicated streaming app buttons (like Netflix or Prime Video) and even voice control, especially those designed for smart home integration.
 However, basic universal remotes primarily focus on core functions (power, volume, channel, input) via IR.

 Q: Can I use my Samsung Smart Remote to control other devices?